ethereum-optimism/superchain-ops/tasks/conduit/001-upgrade-04/README.md

 # Upgrade #4 Multisig Ceremony

-Status: READY_TO_SIGN
+Status: DRAFT, NOT READY TO SIGN

 ## Objective

-This is the playbook for executing Upgrade #4.
+This is the playbook for executing [Upgrade #4](https://gov.optimism.io/t/upgrade-proposal-4/7534) on Conduit mainnet and testnet chains.
+This playbook is based on the OP Mainnet playbook for this upgrade which can be found [here](../../eth/004-add-superchainConfig/README.md).

 The proposal was:
 - [X] approved by Token House voting here: https://vote.optimism.io/proposals/110376471005925230990107796624328147348746431603727026291575353089698990280147